Caseworker & New Client Packet

 Please refer to the Sample LOI for the format of this document.
 Your letter needs to be specific to the child you are pursuing.
 Please email your letter to Sarah@MadisonAdoption.org for review PRIOR to notarization.
 The letter MUST include the following:

 (1) Information regarding your knowledge, experience, training, etc. concerning the special medical condition of the child.
 State that you are willing to provide the child with whatever medical course of action is necessary for their special need.

 (2) Information regarding the medical review of the child’s referral file.
 Include the name and location of the medical professional who provided this review.

 (3) Information regarding how you will help your child adjust to a new family, home, language, and culture.
 Include your plans for the child’s future education, medical treatments, surgeries, rehabilitation, therapies, etc.

 (4) You MUST include that you will love and cherish the child, will never abandon, mistreat, or abuse the child, and that the child will have all of the same rights and inheritance as if born to you.

-- Research special needs conditions listed on MAA’s Special Needs Questionnaire, including appropriate support groups for parenting a child with the special needs you selected.
+- Research special needs conditions listed on MAA’s Special Medical Needs list, including appropriate support groups for parenting a child with the special needs you selected.
 Please refer to these medical resources as needed:

-- Line up the doctors and/or medical specialists who agree to provide their opinions and feedback about the child very quickly after receiving the referral file.
+- Line up the doctors and/or medical specialists who agree to provide their opinions and feedback about the child very quickly after receiving the child’s file from MOJ.
 There are doctors who specialize in evaluating the medical referrals for international children available for adoption.
 This can be challenging without advance planning!
-If needed, please refer to this list of well-known International Adoption Medical Clinics.
+If needed, please contact your caseworker for a list of International Adoption Medical Clinics.